 The NMHC data from Auchencorth Moss in Scotland, a rural location around 20 km south of Edinburgh also show very spiky time series with peak levels of propane, n-butane and other species resembling what is seen at street level in major cities.
-The high concentrations are mainly seen during periods with winds from N and NE, pointing to fresh anthropogenic emissions from the urban area around Edinburgh as well as from petroleum refineries in the same direction.
+The high concentrations are mainly seen during periods with winds from the northern sector, pointing to fresh anthropogenic emissions from the urban area around Edinburgh as well as from petroleum refineries in the same direction.

-Very high levels of alkenes with three or more C-atoms (propene and higher) were reported for all sites from UBA in Germany, i.e. Waldhof, Schauinsland, Neuglobsow, Schmücke, Zingst, and Zugspitze for 2019 as in the two previous years.
+Very high levels of alkenes with three or more C-atoms (propene and higher) were reported for all sites from UBA in Germany, i.e. Waldhof, Schauinsland, Neuglobsow, Schmücke, Zingst, and Zugspitze for 2020 as in previous years.
 As in the preceding reports, these data were flagged invalid and regarded erroneous and not used further.
 This flagging was according to the recommendations from ACTRIS-2.